MModding/mmodding-gradle/README.md

 ## Overview

 This project is basically a continuation of a discontinued project named yumi-gradle-mc-weaving-loom that was made by LambdAurora.
-This old project is now only a part of MModding Gradle, but it is still important to credit people for their stuff.
+This old project is now a part of MModding Gradle, so it is still important to credit people for their stuff.

 ## Adding it to your project